ROCm/TransferBench/docs/reference/presets.rst

 One-to-all preset (one2all)
 ============================

 The one2all preset tests all subsets of parallel transfers from one GPU to the others.
-It sweeps over varying numbers of DST peers (from ``SWEEP_MIN`` to ``SWEEP_MAX``), and for each count, tests every combination of DST GPUs from a single SRC or executor GPU.
+It sweeps over varying numbers of DST peers (from ``SWEEP_MIN`` to ``SWEEP_MAX``), and for each count, tests every combination of DST GPUs from a single SRC or Executor GPU.

 **Key features:**

-- Minimum two GPUs: Requires at least two GPUs.
-Uses one GPU (``EXE_INDEX``) as SRC and executor.
+- Requires at least two GPUs.
+Uses one GPU (``EXE_INDEX``) as SRC and Executor.

 - Sweeps over all combinations of 1, 2, ..., N DST GPUs (excluding the SRC).